SceneTrilogy: On Human Scene-Sketch and its Complementarity with Photo and Text: Experiments

-\textbf{Implementation Details:} Our model is implemented in PyTorch using 11GB Nvidia RTX 2080-Super GPU.
-First, we pre-train the image encoder and text decoder on the task of image captioning using $82,783$ photo-text pairs (excluding the photos in SketchyCOCO and FSCOCO) for $15$ epochs.
-Next, we jointly train our unified model using SketchyCOCO \cite{gao2020sketchyCOCO}, or FSCOCO \cite{fscoco}, or Song \etal \cite{song2017textSketch} for $200$ epochs.
-We use Adam optimiser with learning rate $0.0001$ and batch size $16$.
-ImageNet pretrained VGG-16 \cite{vgg-16} is used as the encoder network for images and sketches with shared parameters ($\mathcal{F}_{\theta_{S}} \cong \mathcal{F}_{\theta_{I}}$) followed by a fully connected layer to give an output feature representation $\{ z^S_{tot}, z^P_{tot} \}\in \mathbb{R}^{1056}$ dimensions.
-The resulting feature is split into modality-agnostic component $\{z^S_{\alpha}, z^P_{\alpha}\} \in \mathbb{R}^{996}$ and modality-specific feature $\{z^S_{\beta}, z^P_{\beta}\} \in \mathbb{R}^{64}$.
-To encode text, we use a bidirectional GRU unit with $1024$ hidden units to give an output latent representation $z^T_{tot} \in \mathbb{R}^{1024}$.
-We split $z^T_{tot} = [z^T_{\alpha}, z^T_{\beta}]$ into text specific feature $z^T_{\beta} \in \mathbb{R}^{32}$ and a modality agnostic $z^T_{\alpha} \in \mathbb{R}^{992}$.
-Following \cite{deep-visual-semantic}, our text decoder is a single layer autoregressive LSTM decoder that predicts the probability distribution over a fixed vocabulary set of $10,010$ words at each time step.
-For image and sketch decoder, we leverage two separate models using similar architecture of Zhang \etal \cite{self-atten-gan} to synthesise sketches/images of $64\times 64$ dimensions.
-Since our goal is not to generate realistic scene sketches or images, we do not include an additional discriminator \cite{stackgan} to the output of image or sketch decoder to improve generation quality.
-Generating realistic output from the decoder requires non-trivial modifications due to the added scene complexity \cite{gao2020sketchyCOCO}.
-Following \cite{romback2020networkTranslation},the structure of our conditionally invertible neural network comprise of alternating affine coupling \cite{realNVP}, activation normalisation \cite{glow}, and switch layers \cite{realNVP}.
+\keypoint{Implementation Details:} Our model is implemented in PyTorch using 11GB Nvidia RTX 2080-Super GPU.
+First, we pre-train the image encoder and text decoder for image captioning using $82,783$ photo-text pairs (excluding the photos common in SketchyCOCO and FS-COCO) for $15$ epochs.
+Next, we fine-tune on either SketchyCOCO \cite{gao2020sketchyCOCO}, or FS-COCO \cite{fscoco} for $200$ epochs using Adam optimiser with learning rate $1e-4$, and batch size $64$.
+Our photo ($\mathcal{F}_{\mathbf{p}}$) and sketch ($\mathcal{F}_{\mathbf{s}}$) encoders use ImageNet pretrained VGG-16 \cite{vgg-16}.
+For simplicity, we encode text using a bidirectional GRU unit with $512$ hidden units.
+Our text decoder \cite{deep-visual-semantic} is a single-layer autoregressive LSTM decoder that predicts a probability distribution over a fixed vocabulary ($10,010$ words) at every time step.
+For the image/sketch decoder, we use two separate GAN \cite{self-atten-gan} networks that synthesise sketch/image of size $64\times 64$, respectively.
+For brevity, we avoid realistic sketch/image generation due to the challenging scene complexity \cite{fscoco}.
+Hence we do not use a discriminator module for high-quality, sharp reconstruction \cite{stackgan}.
+Finally, our conditionally invertible neural network comprises $16$ alternating affine coupling \cite{realNVP}, activation normalisation \cite{glow}, and switch layers \cite{realNVP}.